-The Freedom of Information Act permits a public body to charge a fee for the actual incremental cost of duplicating or publishing a record, including labor directly attributable to those tasks, even when the labor is performed by a public employee during business hours and does not add extra costs to the public body's normal budget.
+“The Freedom of Information Act permits a public body to charge a fee for the actual incremental cost of duplicating or publishing a record, including labor directly attributable to those tasks, even when the labor is performed by a public employee during business hours and does not add extra costs to the public body's normal budget.”
 Op.Atty.Gen.2001, No. 7083, .

-In calculating the cost of labor for purposes of establishing the fee to be charged for processing a request under the Freedom of Information Act, a public body may include fringe benefits paid to its employees.
+“In calculating the cost of labor for purposes of establishing the fee to be charged for processing a request under the Freedom of Information Act, a public body may include fringe benefits paid to its employees”.
+Op.Atty.Gen.1999, No. 7017